Prenzlauer Berg: Cityscape

 A landmark in Prenzlauer Berg is the former water tower "Fat Hermann" at the corner of Rykestraße and Knaackstraße near Kollwitzplatz.
 Built in 1877, it is the first water tower in Berlin.
 Historic buildings like the water tower, or the Prater Beer Garden in Kastanienallee, as well as the former brewery at Schönhauser Allee and Sredzkystraße still give an impression of the days when Prenzlauer Berg was part of the so-called Steinernes Berlin (Berlin of stone) as described by author Werner Hegemann in 1930.
 Another notable building is the Zeiss Major Planetarium on Prenzlauer Allee, opened in 1987.

 In the west, bordering the borough of Wedding and adjacent to Friedrich Ludwig Jahn Sportpark, is a stretch of public green area called Mauerpark (Wall park).
 It consists of the former border zone, or "death strip" between both walls that separated East and West Berlin.
 Before the war, the terrain was a site of a freight station.
-After reunification, the area was turned into a public park which hosts a weekly flea market and open air concerts.
+After reunification, the area was turned into a public park which hosts a week market and open air concerts.
 It attracts thousands of visitors on summer weekends.

 History

 Prenzlauer Berg was developed during the second half of the 19th century based on 1862 urban planning designs by James Hobrecht, the so-called Hobrecht-Plan for Berlin.
 Prenzlauer Berg was part of what became known as the Wilhelmine Ring with a primarily working-class population.
 Before the Second World War around 11% of Prenzlauer Berg's population were Jewish.
 In Nazi Germany (1933–1945), landmark buildings such as the water tower at Rykestraße and the office buildings at Froebelstraße were used as makeshift concentration camps and torture chambers.

 During the war years the city population decreased as many inhabitants were evacuated to the countryside to escape aerial bombardment.
-When the city was divided by the allies, Prenzlauer Berg became part of the Soviet Sector and from 1947 onward part of the capital of the German Democratic Republic.
+When the city was divided by the ally, Prenzlauer Berg became part of the Soviet Sector and from 1947 onward part of the capital of the German Democratic Republic.
 From the 1960s onward, the borough's tenement houses (in German: Mietskasernen) were home to intellectuals, artists, students, and East Germany's gay community.